-Authentic Carolina pulled pork that's been optimized for taco greatness.
-This is low-and-slow barbecue done right—pork shoulder rubbed with classic Carolina spices, smoked until it's fall-apart tender, then finished with that signature tangy vinegar sauce.
-A final sear in a hot pan gives you those crispy edges that make tacos sing.←Back to Taco Base Recipes
+Authentic Carolina pulled pork — pork shoulder rubbed with classic spices, smoked until fall-apart tender, finished with tangy vinegar sauce.
+A final sear in a hot pan gives you caramelized edges that hold up in a taco.←Back to Taco Base Recipes

 4 lb pork shoulder, bone-in